Walking In The Lake District: Everything You’ll Need

 It’s best to not rely on your GPS as this may not always work, or your phone might run out of battery.
 Map reading and navigation courses are a great idea if you are keen to get into walking so that you can find your way using a map and compass.

 And last but not least, if you find walking poles useful then you may wish to bring a pair along with you also.

-We hope this has given you all the information you need if you are planning a trip to the Lake District soon, and be sure to check out availability at our Lake District parks here at Pure Leisure for a nice and cosy base for your outdoor adventures!
+We hope this has given you all the information you need if you are planning a trip to go walking in the Lake District soon, and be sure to check out availability at our Lake District parks here at Pure Leisure for a nice and cosy base for your outdoor adventures!